Responsible Net Commerce

-If you have a website and offer an emailed newsletter or other similar service, you will want to ensure that people are actually wanting your email.
-This process is called opt-in.
+If you have a website and offer an emailed newsletter, update notices or other similar services, you will want to ensure that people are actually wanting your email.

 This can take the form of a subscription option on your website or an invitation in an email response to a message originated by the other person.